 Curricular Practical Training(CPT)

-Curricular Practical Training (CPT) is temporary authorization for practical training directly related to your major field of study, whether paid or unpaid.
+Curricular Practical Training (CPT) is a temporary authorization for practical training directly related to your major field of study, whether paid or unpaid.
 CPT authorization may be part-time (20 hours or less weekly) or full-time (more than 20 hours weekly), and may take place when class is in session as well as during academic breaks.
+Check this StudyInTheStates website for more details.

-In order to be eligible to apply for CPT, F-1 students must:
+To be eligible for CPT, F-1 students must:

 - Be in current, valid F-1 status